-Checking in on your employees daily or weekly using anonymous Thumbs Up/Thumbs Down and Customer Satisfaction (CSAT) survey templates helps you surface the source of employee tension, so you can proactively address them using our customer satisfaction survey software.
+Checking in on your employees daily or weekly using anonymous Thumbs Up/Thumbs Down and Customer Satisfaction Score (CSAT) survey templates helps you surface the source of employee tension, so you can proactively address them using our customer satisfaction survey software.

 Choose questions such as “Do you have concerns with returning to the office?” or “How satisfied are you with the proposed workplace updates?” and have them explain their Yes/No or rating response with an open-ended comment.
 You can even dive deeper into their response by setting up Additional Questions to get to the root cause of their anxiety and start building resources and processes to ease their worry.

 Thoughtfulness and flexibility are crucial when reaching out to your employees.
 The individuals that receive your survey are likely in different places mentally, emotionally, situationally, and physically – so anticipate responses that may require you to make accommodations based on specific employee needs.
 To ensure everyone feels heard, also ask team managers to regularly talk to direct reports about how they’re doing, in addition to monitoring employee sentiment with surveys.